decentralized-identity/sidetree/docs/spec/file-structures.md

 ### Chunk Files

-Chunk Files are JSON Documents, compressed via the [COMPRESSION_ALGORITHM](#compression-algorithm), that contain Sidetree Operation source data, which are composed of delta-based CRDT entries that modify the state of a Sidetree identifier's DID Document.
+Chunk Files are JSON Documents, compressed via the [COMPRESSION_ALGORITHM](#compression-algorithm), that contain Sidetree Operation source data, which are composed of delta-based CRDT entries that modify the state of a Sidetree identifier's DID state.

 For this version of the protocol, there will only exist a single Chunk File that contains all the state modifying data for all operations in the included set.
 Future versions of the protocol will separate the total set of included operations into multiple chunks, each with their own Chunk File.